School transport (September 2022) FAQs

 No Pass, No Travel Scheme

 Only pupils eligible to travel may do so.
-Any pupil attempting to board a school transport vehicle unless they are eligible to do so, may face disciplinary action.
+Any pupil attempting to board a school transport vehicle unless they are eligible to do so will be refused access.

 In the event of this pass being lost, stolen or damaged, you will need to contact the school reception, who will give you further advice on what to do.
 There may be a charge for a replacement bus pass, so it is very important the pass is kept safe and secure.